wbat/iTerm2-Git-Status-Bar/README.md

 # iTerm2 Git Status Bar Script

 This repository contains a custom script that provides a more reliable and full-featured Git status bar component for iTerm2.
 The original "git state" menu bar component would sometimes not work or not show at all.
-To address this issue, this custom script displays various Git information in the iTerm2 status bar, giving users a quick overview of their repository's state.
+To address this issue, as well as expand upon the original, this custom script was made.
+This custom script displays various Git information in the iTerm2 status bar, giving users a quick overview of their repository's state.

 The script includes information like:

+- Git user name and email
 - Current branch
 - Number of commits ahead and behind the remote branch
 - Number of staged commits
 - Number of staged commits on the remote repo
-- Git user name and email
 - Number of files that differ between the local and remote branch
 - Presence of uncommitted changes
 - Presence of untracked files